-28 V.S.A. §501, 28 V.S.A. §502, 28 V.S.A. §503 and 28 V.S.A. §371
+1 V.S.A §312(d)(1), 28 V.S.A. §501, 28 V.S.A. §501a, 28 V.S.A. §502, 28 V.S.A. §503 and 28 V.S.A. §371

-It is the policy of the Parole Board to establish timely parole interview and review dates, parole revocation hearing dates, and supervised community sentence revocation or termination hearing dates to ensure compliance with applicable laws and to coordinate the scheduling of such matters so as to facilitate the work of all those involved in preparing for these matters.
+It is the policy of the Parole Board to establish timely hearing dates for each request received from the Department of Corrections to ensure compliance with applicable laws and policies and to coordinate the scheduling of such matters so as to facilitate the work of all those involved in preparing for these matters.

-- I. Tentative Schedule: - A. Parole Board staff shall prepare a tentative monthly Board schedule indicating hearing dates and locations at least sixty days in advance of the month being scheduled, allowing an appropriate number of days for hearings at each facility.
+- I. Tentative Schedule: - A. Parole Board staff shall prepare a tentative monthly Board schedule indicating hearing dates and locations at least sixty days in advance of the month being scheduled, allowing an appropriate number of days for hearings at each hearing site.
 The Parole Board shall coordinate the scheduling of hearings with the various hearing sites.
 This tentative schedule shall be distributed to: - 1.
-All Vermont Correctional Facilities - 2.
-All Community Correctional Services Center Offices - 3.
-The Prisoners' Rights Offices - 4.
-Department of Libraries - 5.
-Parole Board Chair and Members assigned to each site - 6.
-Department of Corrections Central Office - 7.
-Victim Services Team - B. This schedule may be revised by staff as needed based upon the needs of the individuals and agencies involved prior to the date of the actual proceedings.
+All Vermont Correctional Facilities; - 2.
+All Probation and Parole Offices; - 3.
+The Prisoners' Rights Office; - 4.
+All Parole Board Members; - 5.
+Department of Corrections Central Office; - 6.
+Victim Services Team. - 7.
+Public Current tentative schedules shall be posted to the Parole Board website for access by the public. - B. This schedule may be revised by staff as needed based upon the needs of the individuals and agencies involved prior to the date of the actual proceedings.
 Such revisions shall note that the document has been revised, including the date of the revision, and shall be distributed, as was the original. - II.
 Final Hearing Schedule: - A. Parole Board staff shall prepare a final schedule of offender interviews and reviews for each session of Board matters at a site prior to the Board's scheduled hearings at that site.
-The Board will request changes to this schedule within a 48 hour period.
-Another schedule will be prepared after the 48 hour period has lapsed if changes have been made.
-Any changes to this revised schedule must be communicated to the Board on the day of the proceedings before they begin. - B. This final schedule shall be forwarded to each hearing site along with a request that the offenders appearing on this schedule be notified of the upcoming session, and that the identified inmates be made available for the proceedings. - C. Cases shall not be added to the final hearing schedule once the schedule has been issued, without the approval of the Board Chair or his or her designee.
+The Board will request changes to this schedule within a 48-hour period.
+A final schedule will be prepared after the 48-hour period has lapsed, which includes any changes received.
+Any changes to this final schedule must be communicated to the Board on the day of the proceedings before they begin. - B. This final schedule shall be forwarded to each hearing site along with a request that the offenders appearing on this schedule be notified of the upcoming session, and that the identified inmates be made available for the proceedings. - C. The final hearing schedule shall be posted to the Parole Board website for the public to access.

+D. Cases shall not be added to the final hearing schedule once the schedule has been issued, without the approval of the Board Chair or his or her designee.